nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 Then in the Python code, we can execute this `cmd` instead of the entry/sub-command name.

-I also have other shortcut defined such as
+We can also use this YAML file to define other shortcuts.
+For example
 ```yaml
 br:
   cmd: branch -vv